-A water leak can occur anytime and anywhere on your property or, in the case of your water main, underneath your home.
-However, just because the leak may be underground, that does not mean we are unable to locate and fix it.
-There are several ways that both the homeowner and a plumber can detect the presence of an underground water main leak in your home.
-From checking the dials on your water meter, to the use of a professional underground water leak detector, your next underground leak need not be a headache.
+A water leak can occur anytime and anywhere on your property.
+Or in the case of your water main, underneath or outside your home.
+However, just because the leak may be underground, that does not mean you or a professional are unable to locate and fix it.
+There are several ways that both you, as a homeowner, and a plumber can detect the presence of an underground water main leak in your home.
+From checking the dials on your water meter, to the use of a professional underground water leak detector, your next underground leak need not be a headache, or a mystery to detect.

 Check Your Water Meter